 This year-round private lodge sits on an eleven acre 1901 historic gold mining claim, backed up against the Chugach State Park, and has sweeping views of Turnagain Arm and the mountains beyond.
 The view makes the lodge seem very remote, like you have ventured into the wilderness, yet it is a convenient 30-minute drive south from the Anchorage International Airport.
-There is a two-day minimum stay at the lodge with excellent dining close by and plenty of fun adventure to keep you busy!

 A Hand-Made Lodge with Character

 The three-story lodge has three guest rooms, one on each level, to accommodate up to 12 guests.
 Local outdoor enthusiast Roger Cowles completed the lodge in 2009.
 You will admire the hand-hewn logs, the meticulously constructed copper end caps that protect the ends of the logs from weather damage, and the see-through steel railing around the deck.

 Each floor has its own space and personality.
 The ground floor 'Rock Room' has a king bed, bathroom, and is decorated with photos of when Roger and a few buddies rode bicycles 1,160 miles on snow from Anchorage to Nome on the Iditarod trail—the first cyclists to do so.

 On the middle floor, the 'Paper Room' has a queen bed and large bathroom.
 This level also has the living room, dining room, and the roomy kitchen, as well as the big wrap around deck.
 To avoid stairs drive around to the back door and walk right in!